The Danger of Silence & the Struggle to Control the Narrative: Why we need smart conversations about ugly things

 One late summer evening, we ran to my grandparent’s place after receiving an odd phone call.
 We arrived to hear dedushka ranting in the backyard just like all the men in my family did.
 My mother and I tiptoed silently by to the house where babushka sat on her chair, trying desperately to pretend that she wasn’t crying.

-She insisted that she had “fallen down the bee again,” but it was clear from the considerable amount of bruises, the black handprints, and a palpable shame wafting in the air that she hadn’t fallen.
-We did our best to comfort her, but our job was to stay silent just like we always did, just like the neighbours did.
+She insisted that she had “fallen down the bee again.”
+Still, it was clear from the considerable amount of bruises, the black handprints, and a palpable shame wafting in the air that she hadn’t fallen.
+We did our best to comfort her, but our job was to stay silent like we always did, just like the neighbours did.
 Just like the town did.
 It was the dirty little secret we carried until well after babushka passed away years later.

 I don’t remember ever having a conversation about these things.
 It was something I instinctually understood.
 It was deeply ingrained in my identity.
 The importance of silence, accepting marriage’s price, and choosing my battles stuck with me well into adulthood.

 I stayed quiet while listening to racist tirades that would make the KKK proud.
 A man regularly belittled and verbally abused someone every time he needed to make himself feel better, and I said nothing.
 I’ve also been on the receiving end.
 I’ve had things happen, and no one said anything.

 It wasn’t until a few decades later that I understood how wrong these things were when I became immersed in a completely new community and social circle.
 And while I know now, it does nothing to lessen the guilt and responsibility I feel.
 I’ll never be able to make any of those things right.
 Not for babushka.
 Not for me.
 Not for those who were hurt.
 Not for anyone.